vyomasystems-lab/riscv-ctb-challenge-gvillanovanm/challenge_level3/random_test/README.md

+Below is the corrected version of the README.md with improved English grammar:

 # Challenge: Random Test - Given Design (riscv_buggy)

 ## Challenge Specification

-Use the AAPG and create an infrastrucure that exposes the bug.
+Use the AAPG to create an infrastructure that exposes the bug.

-## Methodology
+## Methodology Overview

-The method chosen to verify the Design Under Test (DUT) was the Fuctional Verification (FV).
-The use of FV is justified due to the insfracture already done, for instance, the AAPG generation, and the comparision method based on diff command between the DUT and the Reference/Golden Model (refmod, or spike).
-Another strategies, such as UVM or Formal Verification, can be used, but it depends on more software and RTL access.
+The chosen method to verify the Design Under Test (DUT) was Functional Verification (FV).
+The use of FV is justified due to the infrastructure already in place, such as the AAPG generation, and the comparison method based on the diff command between the DUT and the Reference/Golden Model (refmod or spike).
+Other strategies, such as UVM or Formal Verification, can be used, but they require more software and RTL access.

-The basic steps of a **basic** Functional Verification flow is:
+The basic steps of a **basic** Functional Verification flow are:

-1. Study Design;
+1. Study Design.
-2. Define a Verification Plan (VP);
+2. Define a Verification Plan (VP).
-3. Implement the test;
+3. Implement the test.
-4. Measure, refine and validate (Results);
+4. Measure, refine, and validate the results.

-The process must be repeated if the VP's goals was not reached, otherwise the verification is done.
+The process must be repeated if the VP's goals are not reached; otherwise, the verification is considered done.
+The process is described in detail in the following sections.

-### Step 1: Study Design: riscv_buggy
+### Step 1: Study Design - riscv_buggy

-The riscv_buggy is a black-box RISC-V with support to RV32I and CSR instructions (this information was shared in slack).
+riscv_buggy is a black-box RISC-V with support for RV32I and CSR instructions (this information was shared in slack).
 These instructions are presented in the Annex Section.

 ### Step 2: Verification Plan (VP)

-In a basic Functional Verification process, a VP is a document to define the coverage specification, the tests that must be implemented, and the test archictecture.
-Based on the information about the DUT, Reference Model and the AAPG tool, which auxiliate in the tests creation, the coverage can be based in the instructions expected, the tests will be based on the AAPG possibilities, and the traditional verification archicteture can be adapted with the used tools.
-These topic are discussed as following.
+In a basic Functional Verification process, a VP is a document that defines the coverage specification, the tests that must be implemented, and the test architecture.
+Based on the information about the DUT, Reference Model, and the AAPG tool, which aids in the tests creation, the coverage can be based on the expected instructions, and the tests will be based on the AAPG possibilities.
+The traditional verification architecture can be adapted with the used tools.
+These topics are discussed as follows.

 #### Coverage Specification

-All instructions of the DUT (riscv_buggy), which is the RV32I set, and the CSR instructions, must be verified.
+All instructions of the DUT (riscv_buggy), which is the RV32I set, and the CSR instructions must be verified.
 These instructions are presented in the Annex.

 #### Test Specification

-Controlling the kind of input to stimulate the DUT can help to understand the bug's cause.
-The AAPG allows different kind of configuration, however, the focus will be in the below .yaml fields, and the other fields will be default with no exceptions being created.
-Each field below represents a distribuition weight, zero means never be generated, if it's not zero it will be generated according to the weigth.
+Controlling the kind of input to stimulate the DUT can help understand the cause of bugs.
+The AAPG allows different kinds of configuration; however, the focus will be on the below .yaml fields, and the other fields will be set to default with no exceptions being created.
+Each field below represents a distribution weight; zero means it will never be generated, if it's not zero, it will be generated according to the weight.

 ```
 # ISA